 Customers have indicated that DBMS replication solutions can work but require a considerable amount of patience and implementation risk.
-Acceptable solutions may be available by some DBMS vendors to support replication to a read-only backup database server.
+Acceptable solutions are available by some DBMS vendors to support replication to a read-only back-up database server.
 Dual master server configuration strategies significantly increase the complexity of an already complex replication solution.
-Figure 4-29 presents the different ways to move spatial data using database replication.
+Figure 3-28 presents the different ways to move spatial data using database replication.

 Synchronous Replication.
 Real-time replication requires commitment of data transfer to the replicated server before releasing the client application on the primary server.
 Edit operations with this configuration would normally result in performance delays due to the typical heavy volume of spatial data transfers and the required client interaction times.
-High-bandwidth fiber connectivity (1000-Mbps bandwidth) is recommended between the primary server and the replicated backup server to minimize performance delays.
+High-bandwidth fiber connectivity (1000-Mbps bandwidth) is recommended between the primary server and the replicated back-up server to minimize performance delays.